lemoncheesecake/lemoncheesecake/README.md

 api = lcc.inject_fixture()
 ```

+Fixtures with scope `session_prerun` that have been previously executed through a dependency can get be retrieved using
+`lcc.get_fixture(name)`.

 Four fixture scopes are available (higher to lower scope):
 - `session_prerun`: fixtures with this scope will be called before the test session is started, meaning that the fixture cannot use any of the `log_*`, `check_*`, etc... functions.
 If a fixture with this scope raises an exception, it will prevent the tests to be executed.
 This behavior can be used in conjunction with the `UserError` exception and the `cli_args` fixture to handle bad CLI arguments